sethwklein/heroku-buildpack-go/README.md

 heroku-buildpack-go-simple is a fork of [kr][k]'s [heroku-buildpack-go][4].
 The differences are:

-* `GOPATH` is the root of your project, `BUILD_DIR` in Heroku terms, not some invisible directory created by the buildpack.
+* `GOPATH` is the root of your project (`BUILD_DIR` in Heroku terms) not some mysterious directory created by the buildpack.
 * `go install` is used instead of `go get`.
+This means no Virtualenv, Mercurial, or Bazaar are installed.
 You are expected to check your dependencies into Git.
 This speeds deployment by reducing buildpack dependencies making the cache smaller and by reducing network activity used for fetching project dependencies.
 It also increases reliability and security by not having